Inequality based on race, sexual orientation, and other factors stop them!

 Or, like Gini Dietrich, the problem may be too big to avoid!

-But, at a minimum, understand that you’re not alone as a woman in marketing when it comes to facing career challenges based on sex.
+At a minimum, understand that you’re not alone as a woman in marketing when it comes to career challenges based on sex.

 Whatever you choose, have faith in yourself and your ability to succeed in the long run!